Meta-analysis of Bayesian analyses: Numerical studies

 \subsection{Likelihood-free inference using approximate Bayesian computation}

-Approximate Bayesian computation (ABC) is a paradigm for Bayesian inference in models, which either entirely lack an analytically tractable likelihood function, or for which it is costly to compute.
+Approximate Bayesian computation (ABC) is a paradigm for Bayesian inference in models which either entirely lack an analytically tractable likelihood function, or for which it is costly to compute.
 The only requirement is that we are able to sample data from the model by fixing values for the parameters of interest, as is the case for simulator-based models.
 In the basic form of ABC, simulations are run for parameter proposals drawn from a prior distribution.
 The parameter proposals whose simulated data $x_\theta$ match the observed data $x_0$ are collected and constitute a sample from the posterior distribution.
 It can be shown that this process is equivalent to accepting parameter proposals in proportion to their likelihood value, given the observed data, as is done in traditional rejection sampling.

-In practice, the simulated data virtually never exactly matches the observed data and likely no sample from the posterior distribution would be acquired.
+In practice, the simulated data virtually never exactly match the observed data and very few samples from the posterior distribution would be acquired.
 This problem can be circumvented by loosening the acceptance condition to accept samples whose simulations yield results similar enough to the observed data.
 For this purpose, a dissimilarity function $d$ and a scalar $\varepsilon > 0$ are defined such that a parameter proposal with respective simulation result $x_\theta$ is accepted if $ d(x_\theta, x_0) \leq \varepsilon $.
 This function is often defined in terms of summary statistics $s(x_\theta)$ and $s(x_0)$.
 For example, $d$ could be defined as the Euclidean distance between $s(x_\theta)$ and $s(x_0)$.
 The aforementioned relaxation results in samples being drawn from an \emph{approximate} posterior instead of the actual posterior distribution, hence the name approximate Bayesian computation.

 For a comprehensive introduction to ABC, see \citet{Marin+others:2012}.
 More recent developments are reviewed in \cite{Lintusaari+others:2017}.
-In the following numerical illustrations, posterior distributions obtained using ABC provide a starting point for meta-analysis.
+In the following numerical illustrations, the inputs for meta-analysis are posterior distributions for the separate local studies obtained using ABC.
 These likelihood-free inferences are implemented using the ELFI open-source software package \citep{Lintusaari+others:2018}.